JudgeGroovyman/JudgeGroovyman.github.io/Amps.md

 - Katana Sneaky Amps "Katana's additional amps and effects, (some call sneaky amps) are accessible using the non-boss software KATANAFxFloorBoard."
 - Katana not GT100 "I had a Gt100 for a couple years and I could not make amp models work for me all that time, direct to the board or through effects loop return on my amp with cab modeling bypassed.
 I connected effects loop send of my katana head to the same amps effects return and it was thick, creamy, punchy, alive.. so according to my observations, it's not.
 Maybe modeling part shares some guts but there is something more going on with Boss now."
 - Katana - That Pedal Show during their wet dry videos talk about the inherent tiny delay in the katana and all other digital amps.
 Its not noticeable to the ear on its own (note: I believe it is noticeable to the brain and thats 75% of the reason tubes are considered better is their instantaneous response to the fingers) but its noticeable when you get to working in stereo with other non delayed amps
-- "Not gonna lie, this was very frustrating for me, and took quite some time.
+- Blackstar ID:Core "Not gonna lie, this was very frustrating for me, and took quite some time.
 So try this, open your DAW of choise i personally use reaper.
 You need ASIO4ALL.
 Enable ID:Core Amplifier and try both 44.1kHz and 48kHz.
 I personally set ASIO buffer size to 224 Samples.
 But this might not work for everyone.
 Tick 'Always Resample 44.1 - 48kHz' And just see if the crackles gets worse or not.
 Then just try increasing or deacresing buffer size.
 When i was trying to fix this i had to find a really percise buffer size that worked for me.
 And if i change my buffersize just a littlebit i start to get crackles again.
 So just try changing it by very little."